CausalAILab/ListConditionalIndependencies/README.md

 # ListConditionalIndependencies
-Implementation of the algorithms for listing all conditional independencies implied by a causal model.
+Implementation of the algorithms for listing all conditional independence relations (CIs) implied by a causal model.

 ## How to install